Book X (continued)

 This old man also told us the following :

-ex pellibus bubalorum).
+About twenty years ago I took my disciple Johannes with me to Porphyrites, intending to settle there.
+Having arrived we found two anchorites there and stayed near them.
+One of them called Paul was from Galatia, the other called Theodorus was from Malta and had been at the monastery of abbot Euthymius.
+They both wore clothing made from oxhide (ex pellibus bubalorum).
 I stayed there for nearly two years; we were all about four hundred metres (duobus stadiis) apart from each other.
 One day my disciple John sat down on a serpent which stung him so that he died, with blood pouring out of him profusely.
 In great anguish I went to the anchorites, who saw me coming, in great agitation and affliction.
 They called out to me before I had said anything to them at all;

 "What's the matter, abba Zozimus?" they said, "Is your brother dead?"